QuBenhao/LeetCode/problems/problems_987/problem.md

-# 987. Vertical Order Traversal of a Binary Tree
+# 987. Vertical Order Traversal of a Binary Tree [Rating: 1675.96]

 Given the `root` of a binary tree, calculate the **vertical order traversal** of the binary tree.